-Parent Company or Subsidiary Project Name Associated with Disbursement Disbursement description Reason for Disbursement Asset / Expense Amount disbursed during the period ended June 30, 2024 Amount disbursed during the period ended December 31, 2023 Future amount to be disbursed Exact or Estimated Date of Disbursement ThUS\$ ThUS\$ ThUS\$ SQM Industrial S.A.
-04-I061600 - Improvements and Cleaning Nueva Victoria Industrial Yard The project will clean two industrial yards in Nueva Victoria; the first is the operative yard, while the second is a non-standard yard.
-Sustainability: Environment and Risk Prevention Expense - 148 227 12-31-2024 SQM Industrial S.A.
-04-1062400 - NV Tarp Analytic Video The project will install cameras to visually register drivers in the Nueva Victoria coating machine area.
-Sustainability: Environment and Risk Prevention Assets - 13 15 12-31-2024 SQM Industrial S.A.
-04-J013500 - Handling of equipment associated with PCBs This project consists of dealing with all the oils and components that contain 50ppm or more of Polychlorobiphenyls (PCB) by 2025 at the latest.
-Sustainability: Environment and Risk Prevention Assets - - 1,423 12-31-2024 SQM Industrial S.A.
-04-J015200 - Implement Economizers The project consists of the installation of heat recovery equipment for boiler exhaust gas and the implementation of associated structural improvements.
-Sustainability: Environment and Risk Prevention Assets - - 256 12-31-2024 SQM Industrial S.A.
-04-J015700 - Update of Closure Plans SQM Industrial S.A.
-Update of Closure Plans SQM Industrial S.A.
-Sustainability: Environment and Risk Prevention Expense - - 34 12-31-2024 SQM Industrial S.A.
+Parent Company or Subsidiary Project Name Associated with Disbursement Disbursement description Reason for Disbursement Asset / Expense Amount disbursed during the period ended September 30, 2024 ThUS\$ Amount disbursed during the period ended December 31, 2023 ThUS\$ Future amount to be disbursed ThUS\$ Exact or Estimated Date of Disbursemen t SQM Industrial S.A.
 04-J015800 - Other 2019 industry regularizations The project will prepare and process sectorial permits for favorable reports to construct in Coya Sur (CS).
-Sustainability: Environment and Risk Prevention Expense 39 4 3 12-31-2024 SQM Industrial S.A.
+Sustainability: Environment and Risk Prevention Expense 39 4 - 12-31-2024 SQM Industrial S.A.
 04-J022700 - DIA integration of Coya Sur site The project consists of the preparation and processing of an Environmental Impact Declaration (DIA) to extend the useful life of the NPT2 plant and incorporate fuel with KNO3.
 Prepare and process a DIA for the expansion and updating of Coya Sur.
-Environmental processing Expense 85 211 524 12-31-2024 SQM Industrial S.A.
+Environmental processing Expense 85 211 93 12-31-2024 SQM Industrial S.A.
 04-J028800 - NPT2 economizers and structural improvements The projects consists of the mounting and implementation of economizers for NPT2 plant steam boilers.
-Sustainability: Environment and Risk Prevention Assets 137 750 3,805 12-31-2024 SQM Industrial S.A.
+Sustainability: Environment and Risk Prevention Assets 137 750 687 12-31-2025 SQM Industrial S.A.
 04-J023700 - Regularization Hazardous Substances Decree SQM Industrial The project involves improving the hazardous substance pond facilities at CS and improvements to the hazardous substance storage facilities at CS and ME, in accordance with the Adaptation Plan for Hazardous Substances Regulation DS 43.
-Environmental processing Assets 20 4 53 12-31-2024 SQM Industrial S.A.
+Environmental processing Assets 20 4 - 12-31-2024 SQM Industrial S.A.
 04-J028700 Implementation of electromobility pilot project for the transportation of people A light electric vehicle pilot project to compile experiences and gather operational data and strategic designs to determine the requirements for a future implementation of a vehicle fleet.
 Control of variables including autonomy, charge times, vehicle wear and tear, user experience and driving safety.
-Sustainability: Environment and Risk Assets - 276 12-01-2024 SQM Industrial S.A.
+Sustainability: Environment and Risk Assets - - 187 12-31-2025 SQM Industrial S.A.
 04-J028800 - NPT2 economizers and structural improvements The projects consists of the mounting and implementation of economizers for NPT2 plant steam boilers.
-Sustainability: Environment and Risk Prevention Assets - - 268 12-31-2024 SQM Industrial S.A.
+Sustainability: Environment and Risk Prevention Assets - - - 12-31-2024 SQM Industrial S.A.
 04-J029000 - Assembly of pilot solar thermal power plant The project will implement a solar pilot plant to generate thermal energy for heating solutions in NPT3.
-Sustainability: Environment and Risk Prevention Expense - 27 1,268 12-31-2024 Subtotal 281 1,157 8,152
+Sustainability: Environment and Risk Prevention Expense - 27 - 12-31-2024 SQM Industrial S.A.
+04-J029100 - Sustainability program support The project includes the acquisition of equipment and machines for the separation and reuse of waste in Nueva Victoria.
+Sustainability: Environment and Risk Prevention Assets 2 17 - 12-31-2024 SQM Industrial S.A.
+04-J029200 - Electric ground transportation The project consists of an e-mobility pilot with an electric truck.
+Sustainability: Environment and Risk Prevention Assets - 158 178 12-31-2024 SQM Industrial S.A.
+04-J031700 - Standardization of Prilling and Drying Plant as per DS-43 and RCA Switching of lights in the prilling and drying plants to comply with DS43 requirements.
+Sustainability: Environment and Risk Prevention Assets - 61 87 12-31-2024 SQM Industrial S.A.
+04-M004300 - Industrial Waste Reduction The project considers the removal of industrial waste to free up the sites defined for this purpose.
+Sustainability: Environment and Risk Prevention Assets - - - 12-31-2024 Subtotal 283 1,232 1,232